ua-data7/introllms/docs/education.md

 To achieve this balance, advisors should:

-**Encourage AI literacy**: Provide students with resources and opportunities to learn about AI technologies, their applications, and limitations.
+**Encourage AI literacy**: Provide students with resources and opportunities to learn about AI technologies, their applications, and their limitations.

 **Teach responsible AI usage**: Emphasize the importance of using AI as a tool to support research, not replace critical thinking and problem-solving skills.